willgarcia/rotc/01-docker/01-01-docker/EXERCISE-01.md

 ## Tagging and Publishing a Docker Image

-In this exercise you will publish your previously built Docker image to a private GCP Container Registry registry.
+In this exercise you will publish your previously built Docker image to a public Docker Hub Container Registry registry.

 Publishing is done via the `docker push` command.
 However, if you were to use that right now Docker would attempt to push your images to the public Docker Hub (and could fail as you may be not logged in the Docker Hub).

 ### Tag the Docker images

 To let Docker know you want to publish to our own registry, you need to _tag_ the image with the registry server location (_address:port_).
-The GCP registry created for this workshop is `gcr.io/riseofthecontainerssydney`.
+The GCP registry created for this workshop is `rotcaus/dockerfundamentals`.

 When tagging an image, a recommended practice is to add a version to the tag name.
 From now on, we will use the **team name** as the version to tag all our Docker images.